 Let’s start with the most basic, but important question:

-A patent is a form of intellectual property—albeit intangible, but patents are property that can be bought, sold, and rented just like any other form of property.
-However, there are baseline rules regarding whether an idea can be protected with a patent.
+A patent is a form of intellectual property—albeit intangible, but patents are a property that can be bought, sold, and rented just like any other form of property.
+However, there are baseline rules regarding whether an idea can be protected by a patent.
 Let us elaborate.

 A software patent can include app patents, game patents, and so on.

 So, how does this affect your patent application?
 While in the past, many entrepreneurs and start-ups believed that it was better to provide a broad description in one’s application, this has changed with a recent Supreme Court decision.
 Because of the Supreme Court case, it is now necessary to provide technical details (the more detail, the better) in the application.

 With regard to the “patentable category of ideas” mentioned above, this means that if you are applying for a software patent, you must provide technical details in order to fall under the software category of ideas.
 If you do not provide enough technical detail, your patent application may be considered a “mere abstract idea” and thus, you will not be able to patent your idea.

 RULE 2: YOUR PATENT APPLICATION MUST BE FILED BEFORE ANOTHER START-UP OR ENTREPRENEUR PUBLISHES ABOUT YOUR IDEA.

 Wait, what?
 Let’s use an analogy.
 Let’s say your invention or idea is a unique piece of artwork.
 Your invention or idea will be judged against the entire body of art already available.
 In short, your patent application will be compared to any and all published information/ideas.
 “Publishing” includes published information such as patents, websites, printed materials, and products.
 However, in the U.S, you can publish information about your idea up to one year before writing your patent application.

 Any type of public release of information is considered publishing.
 This could include releasing a product, writing about the idea on your website, or even verbally describing it on a forum such as TedTalks.